Capital (architecture): Persian

 In the Achaemenid Persian capital, the brackets are carved with two heavily decorated back-to-back animals projecting right and left to support the architrave; on their backs they carry other brackets at right angles to support the cross timbers.
 The bull is the most common, but there are also lions and griffins.
 The capital extends below for further than in most other styles, with decoration drawn from the many cultures that the Persian Empire conquered including Egypt, Babylon, and Lydia.
 There are double volutes at the top and, inverted, bottom of a long plain fluted section which is square, although the shaft of the column is round, and also fluted.

+Nabataean

+The Nabataean capital is a distinctive order with a greatly exaggerated abacus and concave sides, that appears in cities like Petra, Hegra (Mada'in Salih), Bosra and Si’ (Seeia).